Values in Action Inventory of Strengths: History

-The researchers began the process of identifying individual character strengths by brainstorming with a group of noted positive psychology scholars.
-This exercise generated a list of human strengths, which were helpful when consulting with Gallup Organization.
-Peterson and Seligman then performed an exhaustive literature search for work that directly addresses good character in the domains of, “psychiatry, youth development, philosophy and psychology” (p.
-15).
-Some individuals who influenced Peterson and Seligman's choice of strengths include: Abraham Maslow, Erik Erikson, Ellen Greenberger, Marie Jahoda, Carol Ryff, Michael Cawley, Howard Gardner, Shalom Schwartz.
-In an effort to leave no stone unturned, the researchers also looked for virtue-laden messages in popular culture.
-For example, the researchers examined Hallmark greeting cards, personal ads, graffiti, bumper stickers and profiles of Pokémon characters.
+The researchers began identifying individual character strengths by brainstorming with a group of noted positive psychology scholars.
+Peterson and Seligman then performed an exhaustive literature search for work that directly addresses good character in the domains of, "psychiatry, youth development, philosophy, and psychology".
+Some individuals who influenced Peterson's and Seligman's choice of strengths include: Abraham Maslow, Erik Erikson, Ellen Greenberger, Marie Jahoda, Carol Ryff, Michael Cawley, Howard Gardner, and Shalom Schwartz.
+The researchers also looked for virtue-laden messages in popular culture.
+For example, the researchers examined Hallmark greeting cards, personal ads, graffiti, bumper stickers, and profiles of Pokémon characters.

-After identifying dozens of ‘candidate strengths’, the researchers needed to find a way to further refine their list.
-Therefore, Peterson & Seligman developed a list of 10 criteria (e.g., strengths must contribute to a sense of a fulfilling life, must be intrinsically valuable) to help them select the final 24 strengths for the CSV (see CSV for complete list of criteria).
-Approximately half of the strengths included in the CSV meet all 10 criteria, and half do not.
+After identifying dozens of "candidate strengths", the researchers refined their list by subjecting them to a list of ten criteria to help them select the final 24 strengths for the CSV.
+Approximately half of the strengths included in the CSV meet all ten criteria, and half do not.
 By looking for similarities between candidate strengths, the researchers distributed 24 character strengths between six virtue categories.
-Only after creating this a priori organization of traits, the researchers performed, “an exploratory factor analysis of scale scores using varimax rotation,” (p.
-632) from which five factors emerged.
-Peterson & Seligman state that they are not as concerned with how the 24 strengths are grouped into virtue clusters because, in the end, these traits are mixed together to form the character of a person.
+After creating this a priori organization of traits, the researchers performed, "an exploratory factor analysis of scale scores using varimax rotation," from which five factors emerged.
+Peterson and Seligman state that they are not as concerned with how the 24 strengths are grouped into virtue clusters because, in the end, these traits are mixed together to form the character of a person.